-Prior to all pretreatments, the samples were calcined in 130 Torr O_2 for 3 hours to remove adventitious carbon, ensure complete conversion of surface iron to Fe_2O_3 , and maintain consistency with the procedures followed by Bukur, et al. [2].
+Prior to all pretreatments, the samples were calcined in 130 Torr O2 for 3 hours to remove adventitious carbon, ensure complete conversion of surface iron to Fe2O3, and maintain consistency with the procedures followed by Bukur, et al. [2] during the activity measurements.
 Pretreatments were performed by heating the sample to the desired temperature and isolating it in the reactor by closing the gate valve.
 Either hydrogen or CO was then introduced into the reactor at atmospheric pressure (630 Torr in Albuquerque).
 After the pretreatment was complete, the reactor was evacuated while holding the sample at the pretreatment temperature.
-In this manner, readsorption of pretreatment product gases (CO_2 and H_2O) during evacuation was avoided.
-The gate valve was opened after the reactor pressure fell to less than 5 x 10^{-6} Torr, and the sample was lowered into the UHV chamber and cooled prior to analysis.
+In this manner, readsorption of pretreatment product gases (CO2 and H2O) during evacuation was avoided.
+The gate valve was opened after the reactor pressure fell to less than 5 x 10-8 Torr, and the sample was lowered into the UHV chamber and cooled prior to analysis.